 Did you know?
 Nearly 37% of Australia’s marine environment is under some form of protection

-Australia prides itself on having one of the largest marine protected area networks in the world.
-But only one quarter of those areas are fully protected.
+Australia does have one of the world’s largest marine protected area networks, but only a quarter of those areas are fully protected.

 The level of protection affects activities allowed in the marine protected areas.
 For example, in “fully” protected areas, no plants or animals can be taken away or harmed.
 On the other hand, “partially” protected areas means some activities can still happen - such as commercial fishing and sometimes even mining.